QuantConnect/Lean/ToolBox/README.md

 		- **'--market='** the exchange the data represents.
 		- **'--tick-type=Quote/Trade'** the tick type being processed.
 Case insensitive.
 		- **'--source-dir='** path to the raw Kaiko data.
-	- NseMarketDataConverter or NMDC
-		- **'--source-dir='** source directory of unzipped NSE data.
-		- **'--destination-dir='** directory where Lean Data is located "Lean/Data".
 	- QuantQuoteConverter or QQC
 		- **'--source-dir='** directory where your QuantQuote order is extracted.
 		- **'--destination-dir='** directory where Lean Data is located "Lean/Data".